OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 Starting on Android 7.0 (API level 24), Android apps can customize their network security settings using the so-called [Network Security Configuration](https://developer.android.com/training/articles/security-config) feature which offers the following key capabilities:

 - **Cleartext traffic**: Protect apps from accidental usage of cleartext traffic (or enables it).
-- **Custom trust anchors**: Customize which Certificate Authorities (CA) are trusted for an app's secure connections.
+- **Custom trust anchors**: Customize which Certificate Authorities (CAs) are trusted for an app's secure connections.
 For example, trusting particular self-signed certificates or restricting the set of public CAs that the app trusts.
 - **Certificate pinning**: Restrict an app's secure connection to particular certificates.
 - **Debug-only overrides**: Safely debug secure connections in an app without added risk to the installed base.